Disarming Domestic Abusers

 The State Attorney’s Office in Hillsborough County, FL, recently announced a policy proposal for disarming domestic abusers.
 The new policies recognize that domestic abuse threatens the safety of Hillsborough County residences, impacts the lives of vulnerable victims, and affects the well-being of children.

-The prosecutor often brings these firearm charges even when the victim’s reluctance to testify complicates the prosecution of the underlying domestic violence case.
+The prosecutor often brings these firearm charges even when the victim’s reluctance to testify would otherwise complicate the prosecution of the underlying domestic violence case.

 Attorneys for Domestic Abuse Allegations in Tampa, FL

 If you were charged with any act of domestic violence in Tampa or Hillsborough County, FL, then contact an experienced criminal defense attorney.
 The attorneys at Sammis Law Firm fight domestic violence cases aggressively.

 We understand the tactics used by the prosecutors and local law enforcement officers when handling accusations that one person in a domestic relationship abused another person.

 Our domestic violence defense attorney in Tampa, FL, fight criminal charges for domestic violence battery and the petitions for injunctions for domestic violence protection that often follow an arrest.
 We also represent clients accused of violating a domestic violence injunction order.

 We can help you protect your rights so that you can fight for the best possible outcome in your case which is often fighting to have the cases completely dropped or dismissed.

 The information sheet on disarming domestic abusers sites many statistics related to domestic violence facilities caused by gunshots.
 On a national basis, 56% of domestic violence homicides were caused by a firearm (Violence Policy Center, September 2017; National Coalition Against Domestic Violence “NCADV”).